-Indefinite Suspension for Federal Employees
+Indefinite Suspensions for Federal Employees

-Grounds for Indefinite Suspensions
+Basis for Indefinite Suspensions

 When one of these three situations applies, it is important to obtain an attorney familiar with the indefinite suspension process for legal advice or representation.